 - Leaky gut

 It requires you to provide a stool sample, while you have maintained your usual diet.
-Your test will take about 2 weeks for analysis, and once done a full report will come through.
+Your test results will take about 2 weeks for analysis, and once done a full report will come through to help assess your gut health.

-Any imbalances in your digestive system can contribute to issues such as:
+Any imbalances in your digestive tract can contribute to issues such as:

 - Food intolerances